sjcruz/sjcruz.github.io/content/research/working-papers/bluecrabs/index.md

 ---
-title: 'Timely policy responses can save fisheries from (some) temperature shocks'
+title: 'Timely policy responses can save fisheries from (some) temperature shocks (in review)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here